New Jersey Turnpike: Route description

-The mainline of the New Jersey Turnpike splits from I-295 in Carneys Point Township and runs along a north-northeast route to Fort Lee just before the George Washington Bridge, where the road continues as I-95 in New York City; the original northern end was at I-80 in Teaneck.
+The mainline of the New Jersey Turnpike splits from I-295 in Pennsville Township and runs along a north-northeast route to I-80 and US 46 in Ridgefield Park, where it continues north as I-95.
 It is designated Route 700, an unsigned route, from exit 1 (Delaware Memorial Bridge) to exit 6, and as I-95 from exit 6 (Mansfield Township) to exit 18 (Secaucus–Carlstadt).
-The number of lanes ranges from four lanes south of exit 4 (Mount Laurel Township), six lanes between exit 4 and exit 6 (Mansfield Township), 12 lanes between exit 6 and exit 11 (Woodbridge Township), and 14 lanes between exit 11 and exit 14 (Newark).
+The number of lanes ranges from four lanes south of exit 4 (Mount Laurel), six lanes between exit 4 and exit 6 (Mansfield Township), 12 lanes between exit 6 and exit 11 (Woodbridge Township), and 14 lanes between exit 11 and exit 14 (Newark).
 The default speed limit is 65 mph between the southern terminus and milepost 97, and 55 mph from there to the northern terminus.
 The Newark Bay Extension carries a 50 mph limit.
 The turnpike has variable speed limit signs allowing for the limit to be lowered temporarily during unusual road conditions.

-Before the advent of the Interstate Highway System, the entire Turnpike was designated by the New Jersey Department of Transportation (NJDOT) as Route 700.
+Before the advent of the Interstate Highway System, the entire turnpike was designated by the New Jersey Department of Transportation (NJDOT) as Route 700.
 The Pearl Harbor Memorial Turnpike Extension was Route 700P, and the Newark Bay Extension was Route 700N.
 None of these state highway designations have been signed.
 The entire length of the New Jersey Turnpike is part of the National Highway System, a network of roads important to the country's economy, defense, and mobility.

-Pennsville to Springfield Township
+Pennsville Township to Springfield Township

-The turnpike's southern terminus lies at the approach to the Delaware Memorial Bridge in Carneys Point and Pennsville townships, with a series of closely-spaced interchanges that provide access to Route 49, US 130, northbound I-295, eastbound US 40, Route 140 and County Route 540 (CR 540) along with several local roads.
+The turnpike's southern terminus lies at the Delaware Memorial Bridge in Pennsville Township, running concurrently with I-295 and US 40.
+Immediately after an interchange that provides access to Route 49 and US 130, US 40 and the turnpike split from I-295.
+A short distance later, in Carneys Point Township, the turnpike enters an interchange with Route 140 and County Route 540 (CR 540).
 Through this section, the turnpike has three northbound lanes and two southbound lanes.
-The Route 49 and US 130 exits are labeled 1A and 1B respectively, while the other exits are unnumbered.
 The turnpike loses its third northbound lane, and continues on with two lanes in each direction and a 65 mph speed limit.
 After crossing over Game Creek, the turnpike reaches the exit 1 toll plaza, where northbound drivers must obtain a ticket, and southbound drivers must surrender their ticket and pay the proper toll.
 Two Express E-ZPass lanes are provided in each direction.
-Paralleling I-295, the turnpike continues north/northeast through rural Salem County with two lanes in each direction.
+Paralleling I-295, the turnpike continues east-northeast through rural Salem County with two lanes in each direction.
 After passing under Route 48, the turnpike enters Oldmans Township, where it has the John Fenwick Service Area northbound and the Clara Barton Service Area southbound.
 The turnpike then briefly enters Pilesgrove Township before crossing the Oldmans Creek into Woolwich Township.